dmaulikr/tiletumbler/README.md

 A simple tile-removal game for the iPhone.
 Touching groups of 3 or more tiles of the same colour removes them.
 Various falling effects and differing tile-types add variation to the game.

+Note: This is the first version of Tile Tumbler, there is an updated version available over at [TileTumbler-v2](https://github.com/ronanturner/tiletumbler-v2).
+This is a reworked version of this repository and contains additional support for Android.

 --------

 Can be downloaded for free in the iOS App-Store: https://itunes.apple.com/gb/app/id849718318?mt=8